Matherunner/hldoc/source/weapons.rst

 The ``CLIENT_WEAPONS`` is always defined in the compiler flags.
 Therefore, as long as the countdown is not up, ``m_pActiveItem->ItemPostFrame`` will not be called, which in turn prevents the reload and attack methods of the weapon being called.

-The technique of *quick weapon switching* eliminates the switching delay completely,.
-This technique is also known as "fastfire" in the community, which frequently causes confusion with gauss rapid fire (:ref:`gauss rapid fire`) and thus must be avoided.
+The technique of *quick weapon switching* eliminates the switching delay completely.
+This technique is also known as "fastfire" in the community, which frequently creates confusion with gauss rapid fire (:ref:`gauss rapid fire`) and thus must be avoided.
 To eliminate the switching delay, we simply perform a saveload immediately upon switching to a weapon.
 Examining ``CBaseMonster::m_SaveData`` in ``monsters.cpp``, we do see ``CBaseMonster::m_flNextAttack`` being saved, which is inherited by the ``CBasePlayer`` derived class:

 .. code-block:: c++
    :caption: ``CBaseMonster::m_SaveData``